suokko/HO_changes/Core/src/conf/addToZip/README.Feedback.txt

 Of course, we will use the uploaded informations for formula optimization only and keep them strictly confidential.

+If you have any questions about the feedback plugin, feel free to contact flattermann: hofeedback (AT) flattermann (DOT) net

 Structure of a data set:
 ========================

 Ratings
 ~~~~~~~
-For each usefull match (i.e. no red cards, no injuries...) this data will be uploaded:
+For each useful match, this data will be uploaded:

 - Contributor ID (i.e. your team ID)
 - Match date